mannd/QTc/README.markdown

 		// more coming
 	}

+QTp functions predict the QT based on the RR interval.
+They are listed in the QTpFormula enum:

+	public enum QTpFormula {
+		case qtpArr  // Arrowood
+		case qtpBdl  // Boudoulas
+		case qtpAsh  // Ashman
+		// etc.
+	}

 Generate a qtcCalculator class using the static function QTc.qtcCalculator(formula: QTcFormula) as shown below.

 	let qtcBztCalculator = QTc.qtcCalculator(formula: .qtcBzt) // Swift